 - Southern Belle: Michelle talked about this in her introduction, and how this is the stereotype of all Southern women.

 David "Dave" Spiker & Lori Willems (The Nerds)

 Dating nerd couple.
 They had a pleasant relationship to the point that Dave immediately regretted the one fight they had.
-They ended in 7th place after there was no full equalizer in leg 5, and they were unable to catch up with the other teams.
-They were one of the 15 teams selected by Phil to come back for All-Stars, though they did not make the cut.
+They fell behind at the Detour in the 4th leg, and as the following leg had no full equalizer in leg 5, they were unable to catch up with the other teams, and even fell behind fellow trailing team Ray & Yolanda, finishing 7th.
+They were one of the 15 teams selected by Phil to come back for All-Stars, though they did not end up making the cut.

 Danielle Turner & Dani Torchio (The Double-D's)

-Blonde friends team.
-As the season's dumb blonde team, they constantly made bone-headed mistakes that almost got them eliminated.
-They have the distinction of being the only direct victims of the Yield in the series (since no other team was eliminated on the same leg they got Yielded) when Dani subsequently struggled with the statue Roadblock, allowing Ray to pass them, and finished 8th.
-Still, they flirted with Eric & Jeremy, which was enough for the producers to consider pairing Danielle with Eric in All-Stars.
+Friends, as the season's dumb blonde team, they constantly made bone-headed mistakes that almost got them eliminated, though they were far more memorable for all the flirting they did with Eric & Jeremy.
+They have the distinction of being the only direct victims of the Yield in the series (since no other team was eliminated on the same leg they got Yielded) when Lake & Michelle Yielded them near the end of the 4th leg, and Dani subsequently struggled with the statue Roadblock, allowing Ray to pass them, and finished 8th.
+Danielle was invited back for All-Stars under the requirement that she team with Eric.

 Wanda Lopez-Rochford & Desiree Cifre (Team Boricua)